Foreign Policy of Islam: Peace or War?

 The Deliberation on Peace or War as the Foreign Policy of Islam

-The First Consideration of the “Verse of the Sword”
+A Thoughtful Exploration of the “Verse of the Sword” – First Consideration

 Jizyah Defense Tax on Non-Muslims – Second Consideration of the “Verse of the Sword”

-The Qur’an Enact Fighting the People of the Book for Aggression Not Religion
+The Qur’an Advocates Fighting the People of the Book for Their Aggression, Not Their Religion

 The Question of Fighting All Disbelievers – Third Consideration of the Verse of the Sword